portworx/px-docs/scheduler/kubernetes/upgrade.md

 This guide describes the procedure to upgrade Portworx running as OCI container using [talisman](https://github.com/portworx/talisman).

-You are running Portworx as OCI if the Portworx daemonset image is _portworx/oci-monitor_.
-If not, you first need to [migrate to OCI](/scheduler/kubernetes/upgrade.html#docker-to-oci).
+To upgrade to the **1.6** release, run the curl command: `curl -fsL https://install.portworx.com/1.6/upgrade | bash -s`

-To upgrade to the **1.3** release, run the curl command: `curl -fsL https://install.portworx.com/upgrade | bash -s`
+To upgrade to the **1.5** release, run the curl command: `curl -fsL https://install.portworx.com/1.5/upgrade | bash -s`

-To upgrade to the **1.4** release, run the curl command: `curl -fsL https://install.portworx.com/upgrade | bash -s -- -t 1.4.2`
+To upgrade to the **1.4** release, run the curl command: `curl -fsL https://install.portworx.com/1.4/upgrade | bash -s`

 This runs a script that will start a Kubernetes Job to perform the following operations: